 STEP 5: Consider Booking a Food Tour or Cooking Class

-In any area of Turkey, you visit to taste the local cuisine, you can book tours where you eat your way through the city while enjoying learning about the history of the area.
+In any area you visit to taste the local Turkish cuisine, you can book tours where you eat your way through the city while learning about the history of the area.
 Tours will include an English-speaking licensed guide to accompany you whether it is a private or small group food tour.
-Be sure look through the Turkish food guide and plan to come hungry!
+Read through the Turkish food guide and plan to come hungry!

 Food Regions in Turkey

-The Marmara region where Istanbul, Bursa & Edina are located is where the Ottoman empire’s wealth, industry and gourmet foods were located.
-You’ll find regional foods all over the city in Istanbul with any restauranteur jumping at the chance to open a location in the city.
-Located on the Marmaris, this area is known for small fish, mezes, raki, white wine and puddings.
+The Marmara region is where Istanbul, Bursa & Edina.
+Also, this is where the Ottoman empire’s wealth, industry, and gourmet foods were located.
+Ultimately, you’ll find regional foods all over Istanbul with any restauranteur jumping at the chance to open a location in the city.
+Located on the Marmaris, this area is known for small fish, mezes, raki, white wine, and puddings.

-The Aegean region’s largest cities are Izmir, near Ephesus and Bodrum and have a heavy Greek influence on its cuisine.
-With the Greek islands a stone’s throw off the coast, and abandoned Greek villages in this region of Turkey, you can imagine the mix of foods and culture.
+The Aegean region’s largest cities are Izmir, near Ephesus and Bodrum, and have a heavy Greek influence on its cuisine.
+Subsequently, with the Greek islands a stone’s throw off the coast, and abandoned Greek villages in this region of Turkey, you can imagine the mix of foods and culture.
 The Aegean region is more liberal in its view of alcohol and is known for its wines, olives, salads, herbs, wild weeds, and seafood.

 The Mediterranean region consists of the larger cities of Antalya, Kas, Fethiye and Adana and grows most of the fruits and vegetables in the region.
 There is nothing like walking down the street and picking an orange straight from the tree and eating it.
-This region is known for large fish, salads, oranges, lemons and figs. If you’re looking for the best fish in the area, look for the Balik Evi (Fish House.)
+The Turkish Riviera is known for large fish, salads, oranges, lemons and figs. Also, if you’re looking for the best fish in the area, look for the Balik Evi (Fish House.)

-The Southeastern region’s largest cities are Gaziantep, Urfa and Mardin and is influenced by the neighboring countries of Iraq and Syria.
+The Southeastern region’s largest cities are Gaziantep, Urfa, and Mardin and are influenced by the neighboring countries of Iraq and Syria.
 The famous cig kofte and isot chili pepper come from this region.
-This area produces some of the world’s best pistachios, in turn the most delicious baklava and kunefe.
-You’ll find ample supply of kebabs, bulgur wheat, baklava, kunefe and peppers in Southeastern Turkey.
+This area produces some of the world’s best pistachios, in turn, the most delicious baklava and kunefe.
+You’ll find an ample supply of kebabs, bulgur wheat, baklava, kunefe and peppers in Southeastern Turkey.

-The Eastern region’s largest cities are Van, Kars and Malatya.
-Eastern Turkey is bordered by Armenia, Azerbaijan, Georgia and has a large Kurdish population that all influence the food in this region.
-You’ll find delicious cheeses, dried fruits, grains, and lamb.
+The Eastern region’s largest cities are Van, Kars, and Malatya.
+Eastern Turkey is bordered by Armenia, Azerbaijan, and Georgia and has a large Kurdish population that all influences the food in this region.
+Hence, you’ll find delicious cheeses, dried fruits, grains, and lamb.

 The Central region’s largest cities are Ankara, Konya, Kayseri, and Cappadocia are known as the agricultural heartland of Turkey growing most of its vegetables and grains.
 This area is unique in cooking most dishes with butter instead of olive oil.
-This area is known for its borek pasteries, lamb casseroles, beef pastirma and fruit molasses.
+This area is known for its borek pastries, lamb casseroles, beef pastirma, and fruit molasses.

 Black Sea Region

 The Black Sea region’s largest cities are Trabzon and Samsun.
 This region is famous for a fish called hamsi with over 200 different recipes for it.
-You’ll also find this region is passionate about hazelnuts, corn, salad greens, tea and pide bread.
+Also, you’ll also find this region is passionate about hazelnuts, corn, salad greens, tea and pide bread.

 Favorite Ingredients in Turkish Food

-You’ll find some key ingredients are staples in many of the Turkish dishes you’ll try in Turkey.
+Do you know the favorite key ingredients that are staples in many of the Turkish dishes you’ll try in Turkey?
 You’ll notice Turkish food includes many kinds of meat in their dishes.
 If you’re looking for vegetarian or vegan options, you will find dishes that will fit the bill and taste amazing.
-The larger cities like Istanbul & Izmir have restaurants that cater to vegetarian and vegan Turkish cuisine.
+Typically, the larger cities like Istanbul & Izmir have restaurants that cater to vegetarian and vegan Turkish cuisine.